 Financial instruments that potentially subject the Company to concentrations of risk consist principally of cash, cash equivalents and accounts receivable.
 The Company maintains its cash and cash equivalents balances with established financial institutions and, at times, such balances with any one financial institution may be in excess of the Federal Deposit Insurance Corporation ("FDIC") insured limits.
-As of December 31, 2019 and 2018, the Company also had cash on deposit with foreign banks of approximately \$5.2 million and \$2.2 million, respectively, that was not federally insured.

 The Company earns revenue from the sale of its products to distributors and other customers such as hospitals.
-Sales of Zephyr Valves accounted for most of our revenue for the years ended December 31, 2019 and 2018.
 The Company's accounts receivable are derived from revenue earned from distributors and customers.
 The Company performs ongoing credit evaluations of its customers' and distributors' financial condition and generally requires no collateral from its customers and distributors.
-At December 31, 2018 and December 31, 2019, no customer or distributor accounted for more than 10% of accounts receivable or revenue.
+At December 31, 2018, no customer or distributor accounted for more than 10% of accounts receivable or revenue.